thomas-ferraz/vox-legis/codes/README.md

 The requirements were previously presented.

 With ``dados_pdf_falencias.csv`` as input, the notebook proceeds with cleansing and reduction, as mentioned, and removes control characters and stopwords.
-A fraction of the reduced dataset is labelled using REGEX and all of it is embedded with Doc2Vec, enabling a neural network to classify and train the data, providing a model for evaluation.
+A fraction of the reduced dataset is labeled using REGEX and all of it is embedded with Doc2Vec, enabling a neural network to classify and train the data, providing an evaluation model.